syncfusion-content/blazor-docs/blazor/datagrid/events.md

         public void FreezeLineMovingHandler(FreezeLineMovingEventArgs args)
         {
-            // Here, you can get the error details in the args.
+            // Here, you will get the error details in the args.
         }
 }
 ```

 ## FreezeLineMoved

-The [FreezeLineMoved](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_FreezeLineMoved) event is triggered after moved the freeze line.
+The [FreezeLineMoved](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_FreezeLineMoved) event is triggered after moving the freeze line.

 > The freeze line can be enabled by setting the `AllowFreezeLineMoving` property to true.